Quantum van Est Isomorphism: van Est isomorphism on classical Hopf algebras

 is an (continuously) injective resolution of $M^\vee $, see \eqref{resolution-Lie-alg} above, and hence the homology with respect to the Connes coboundary operator corresponds nothing but to the (continuous) group cohomology, see also \cite[Chpt.
 II]{Brown-book}.

 Finally, the isomorphism on the level of the $E_1$-terms is given by the van Est isomorphism; see Subsection \ref{subsect-vanEst}. \end{proof}

-Let us next consider the homological counterpart of the above result.
+Let us record next the homological counterpart of the above result.

-\begin{proposition} Let $G$ be an algebraic group, with the coordinate algebra $\C{O}(G)$, and the Lie algebra $\G{g}$.
+\begin{proposition} Let $\C{O}(G)$ be the Hopf algebra of functions over the group $G$, and let $\G{g}$ denote the Lie algebra of $G$.
 Let also $K\subseteq G$ be a maximal compact subgroup, the Lie algebra of which being $\G{k}$.
 Furthermore, let $M$ be a right/left SAYD module over $U(\G{g})$, so that the $\G{g}$-action may be integrated into a $G$-action.
 Then,

 \end{proposition}